 Professors, especially those who teach courses in literature, are the best recommenders for this program.
 Letters from employers are generally not as relevant to our admissions process.

 If I did not major in English, will you still consider my application?

 Yes, if you have done significant coursework in English or a related field.

 When do you make admission decisions?

 Our Graduate Committee begins reviewing applications in mid-February and makes admissions and funding decisions in March and April.

 What kinds of fellowship support do you offer?

 Each year, the English Department awards approximately six Graduate Teaching Assistantships.
-GTAs are awarded a tuition waiver plus a stipend (of around $15,500) for two years.
+GTAs are awarded a tuition waiver plus a stipend (of around $15,500) in each of their two years in the program.
 All GTAs receive training and mentoring in pedagogy and teach in the university’s First-Year Writing Program.